CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Experiments

-\textbf{Evaluation metrics:} To the best of our knowledge, FL approaches focus more on the learning performance of the global model while personalized FL algorithms evaluate the learning performance of the local models.
-In this work, to better capture the learning behavior of FL algorithms, we conduct evaluations with the specialization (\textbf{C-Spec}) and generalization (\textbf{C-Gen}) performance of client models on average, defined by the accuracy in their local testing data only, and the collective testing data from all clients, respectively.
-To summarize the performance of local models, we calculate the average of \textbf{C-Gen} and \textbf{C-Spec} performance as the \textbf{C-Per} metric.
+\textbf{Evaluation metrics:} To the best of our knowledge, FL approaches focus more on the learning performance of the global model, while personalized FL algorithms evaluate the learning performance of the local models.
+In this work, to better capture the learning behavior of FL algorithms, we conduct evaluations with the specialization (\textbf{C-Spec}) and generalization (\textbf{C-Gen}) performance of client models on average, defined by the accuracy and F1 score in their local testing data only, and the collective testing data from all clients, respectively.
+To summarize the performance of local models, we calculate the average of \textbf{C-Gen} and \textbf{C-Spec} performance as the \textbf{C-Per} metric in terms of accuracy and F1 score.
+Using only \textbf{C-Spec} or \textbf{C-Gen} does not fully capture the performance of personalized models.
+However, considering both metrics allows us to have a complete view of the specialization and the generalization capabilities of personalized models.
+Therefore, the introduced averaging metric \textbf{C-Per} provides a balance between both capabilities of the personalized models.
 Meanwhile, the \textbf{Global} metric is the accuracy of the global model for the collective testing data from all clients.

+\textbf{Implementation:} We develop our \CDKT algorithm on Pytorch library \citep{paszke2019pytorch}, which is a robust open-source machine learning framework developed by Facebook.
+All the experiments are deployed on our server with one NVIDIA GeForce GTX-1080 Ti GPU using CUDA version 11.2 and Intel Core i7-7700K 4.20GHz CPU with sufficient memory for model training.

-\textbf{Baselines and CDKT settings:} For comparison, we evaluate different settings of the \CDKT algorithm and compared them with the FedAvg algorithm, no transfer knowledge scheme.
+\textbf{Baselines and CDKT settings:} \textcolor{black}{For comparison, we evaluate different settings of the \CDKT algorithm and compared them with serveral state-of-the-art approaches including (1) FedAvg~\citep{mcmahan2016communication}, (2) SCAFFOLD~\citep{karimireddy2020scaffold}, (3) MOON~\citep{li2021model} and (4) FedDyn~\citep{acar2021federated}.} In \textbf{No Transfer} setting, the clients use the private DS, and the server uses the proxy DS.
 Accordingly, the setting \textbf{Rep}, \textbf{Full}, and \textbf{RepFull} stand for using only the embedding features of representation, outcomes of full models, and both in the global knowledge transfer, respectively.
 Furthermore, different distance functions were also validated, such as KL, JS, and Norm-2 (N).
 The setting KL-N indicates the use of KL divergence in the global CDKT regularizer, while the on-device CDKT regularizer uses Norm-2.